davidmoremad/davidmoremad/README.md

 ### Hi there 👋

-My name is David Amrani.
-I've been working in cybersecurity since 2014, especially in strengthening and **automating cloud security processes** and continuous integration.
-I like to make cybersecurity a little bit easier and fun for all of us.
-On my daily tasks, I'm working with infras such as AWS, Azure, Kubernetes and working with Python, Bash, Powershell, Jenkins, Jira, Github.
-In the past I've worked as a QA (Quality Assurante) and Pentester, and that's why I am now automating cybersecurity stages.
+I'm David Amrani.
+Working in cybersecurity since 2014 within different teams as QA, IT or Secops and **automating cloud security processes**.

+I like to make cybersecurity a little easier and more fun for everyone, and so I also often give talks about security and innovation.

 I also like to write on my Medium blog about [#Hacking](https://davidmoremad.medium.com/list/hacking-1a6c8e8ee8e8),